mbahvw/kit-katacoda-scenarios/kubectl-advance/step5.md

 Then, select from the list:
 - The weave-net-xxxx pod
-- Then the weave-npc container
+- Then select the weave-npc container
-- Review the logs standard output
+- Review the logs

-Alternatively, we can use the `kubectl logs POD_NAME -c CONTAINER_NAME` command:
+Alternatively, we can use the `kubectl logs POD_NAME -c CONTAINER_NAME` command as shown below: I

 `kubectl logs  weave-net-POD_NAME -c weave-npc`

+Switch back to the default namespace before moving on to the next step:
+`kubectl ns default`{{execute}}

+**Note:**
+*If the specific pod only has one container, then there is no need to to add the `-c CONTAINER_NAME` option.*
-**Note:** *the `pod-logs` plug-in does not allow output redirection.
+*The `pod-logs` plug-in does not allow output redirection.
 Therefore, if you want to redirect the output use `kubectl logs` as such:*
 `kubectl logs  weave-net-POD  -c weave-npc >~/weave.logs`

-Switch back to the default namespace before moving on to the next step:
-`kubectl ns default`{{execute}}